- It’ll take some time to get used to new gestures

 There’s a powerful engine at the heart of this iPhone, with the A11 Bionic chip running in tandem with 3GB of RAM (according to Chinese filings).
 That doesn’t sound like much RAM, but it’s the most Apple has ever chucked into a phone, and it shows in the speed of use.

-If you look at the Geekbench scores, which assess the raw power of the processor, the IPhone X is one of the most powerful phones on the market, only rivalled by the iPhone 8 Plus.
+If you look at the Geekbench scores, which assess the raw power of the processor, the iPhone X is one of the most powerful phones on the market, only rivaled by the iPhone 8 Plus.

 And while you can’t say how good a smartphone is based on its scores, we’ve seen nothing during our tests to suggest this is anything other than an incredibly powerful phone.

 There’s very little judder anywhere (although in low-power mode everything does slow down a lot – far too much for a simple power saving when there’s this much power coursing through the iPhone X), and that’s a sign of a well-optimized handset.

 Gaming on the iPhone X is predictably strong too – we’re at the point now where there are barely any titles that don’t play well on flagship devices, given the amount of power under the hood.